 The most immediate metric that comes to mind when thinking website push notifications is click rate.
 This is how many people clicked on the notification as a percentage of the number of people to whom that notification was delivered.

 However, just focusing on this one metric can lead your analysis astray.
-Instead, you should strongly focus on the business goals you deem most important, which in this case would be sales (primary goal) and visits to checkout page, add to cart (secondary goals).
+Instead, you should strongly focus on the business goals you deem most important, which in this case would be sales (primary goal) and visits to the checkout page, and add to cart (secondary goals).
 Tag your notification links with the proper UTM parameters and then sift through the data in Google Analytics and other analytics tools you are using to find out how many people arriving on your website via push notifications are actually performing the above actions.
 This is the only way that you will be able to determine whether website push notifications are working for you or not.

 That’s it!
 This covers almost everything you need to know as you start with website push notifications for your online store.
 Just remember – keep listening to what your audience is trying to say and keep iterating on the basis of that!

-About the Author: Anand Kansal works at PushCrew, a tool that enables websites to send push notifications on desktops, mobiles and tablets.
+About the Author: Anand Kansal works at PushCrew, a tool that enables websites to send push notifications on desktops, mobiles, and tablets.
 He tweets about push notifications and online marketing in general at @PushCrewHQ.